Marija-Kov/fundamental-learning-zone/books/a_philosophy_of_software_design_j_ousterhout.md

 ### Comments

 Comments should improve system design.
+Comments should be a part of the design process, ideally written before the code.

 Good software loses value if it's poorly documented.